DracoRaiden/C-Lexer-Analyzer-with-UI/README.md

-# Interactive C++ Lexer Analyzer
+# C++ Tokenizer (Lexical Analyzer using Flex)

-This project implements a **Lexer Analyzer** with **advanced features and Streamlit UI**.
-It analyzes C/C++ code by breaking it into tokens, visualizes statistics, compares code snippets, and generates parse trees.
+This project demonstrates the creation of a **Lexical Analyzer for the C++ programming language** using **Flex**.
+The analyzer processes input `.cpp` files and classifies contents into various tokens including keywords, identifiers, operators, constants, and more.

-## Highlights
+## Features

-* 💻 Live coding interface via Streamlit
+* 🔑 Keyword recognition (int, float, return, etc.)
-* 🧪 Tokenization and error detection
+* 📛 Identifier and literal detection
+* ➕ Operator parsing (arithmetic, logical, bitwise, etc.)
-* 📊 Token frequency charts and stats
+* 🔣 Punctuation and delimiter handling
-* 🌳 Parse Tree visualization (custom)
-* 🔁 File upload & output download support
-* 🔍 Code comparison: similarity detection
+* 📝 Comment support: single-line and multi-line
+* 🔎 Outputs token type, value, and line number

-## Built With
+## Technologies Used

-* Python
-* Streamlit
+* Flex (Fast lexical analyzer generator)
-* Regex, NLTK (for token parsing)
+* C++ (for input files and token definitions)

-## Key Learning

-Creating a dynamic Parse Tree from scratch using recursive logic and custom grammar was the most time-consuming and rewarding aspect.

-## Team Work
+## Collaboration

-Achieved a perfect score of **100/100** – rated as the **best in class** (50+ students).
-Shared equal workload across analysis engine, UI, and testing.
+The project was completed in a two-member team.
+Responsibilities were divided between pattern development, regex formulation, and test case validation.

-## 📄 Detailed Report
+## 📄 Full Report

-📄 For more details, check the [Full Report](./report.pdf)
+The full technical report, including token patterns, edge case handling, and line-wise accuracy validation, can be viewed by clicking [Full Report](./report.pdf).